 In some cases it will not be practicable to test the extension separately, for example an extension to the sales floor of a large retail outlet.
 Under these circumstances one approach would be for the existing building, or part thereof, to be airtightness tested before extension works commence in order to characterise the performance of the existing building.
 On completion of the extension, the building or section of the building will require to be airtightness tested again.
-The air quantity required to pressurise the existing part of the building including the new extension minus the air quantity required to pressurise the existing part of the building, divided by the envelope area of the extension will provide the air permeability of the extension.
+The air quantity required to pressurise the existing part of the building the new extension minus the air quantity required to pressurise the extension will provide the air permeability of the extension.
 An airtightness test on the original building should be carried out before planning approval is granted for the extension.
 An alternative approach would be to follow the procedures for a large complex building as described in section 5 of this document.